My Amateur Radio career began in 1981 when

 Not exactly a world-class speed, but maybe respectable enough for a non-runner.
 I have also served as

-Net Control for the Cape Cod Marathon.
+Net Control for the Cape Cod Marathon, and

 Please feel free to leave